Gohla/pie/tutorial/src/3_min_sound/6_hidden_dep/index.md

 1) Create tests to showcase the hidden dependency problem.
 2) Prevent hidden dependencies by checking for them at runtime, fixing the issue.
-3) Improve and add additional tests
+3) Improve and add additional tests.

 ## Test to showcase the issue